Ruin0x11/OpenNefia/docs/ARCHITECTURE.md

 ### `src/api/InstancedMap.lua`

-This is the main data structure that holds everything in a map.
+This is the main data structure that represents a game map.
 Nearly all of the game's state is held in one of these at any given time.

 OpenNefia is designed such that you can create new maps and operate on them as individual objects.
 This is different than in vanilla, where if you wanted to load a map it would have to replace the one currently loaded.
 This is useful for things like events that are triggered when transitioning from one map to another, since the objects in either map can both be accessed at the same time.

 ### `src/api/Chara.lua` / `src/api/Item.lua` / `src/api/Feat.lua` / `src/api/Mef.lua`

-Public interface for querying the four main types of game objects: characters, items, map features (feats) and map effects (mefs).
+Public interfaces for querying the four main types of game objects: characters, items, map features (feats) and map effects (mefs).

-The most important thing these APIs provide is a way of iterating all of the objects of the relevant type in the map.
+The most important thing these APIs provide is a way of iterating all of the objects of the relevant type in a map.
 Their interface was designed to be consistent with one another, so if you frequently use a function like `Chara.is_alive()` to check if a reference points to a living character, you can expect that the corresponding `Item.is_alive()` function will also exist and serve much the same purpose.

 ### `src/api/chara/IChara.lua` / `src/api/item/IItem.lua` / `src/api/feat/IFeat.lua` / `src/api/mef/IMef.lua`

 These interfaces hold the instance methods for instantiated game objects of the relevant types.
-They all derive from the `IMapObject` interface, which specifies some common functions for moving objects from one location to another (such as between different maps) and removing objects from the map.
+They all include the `IMapObject` interface, which specifies some common functions for moving objects from one location to another (such as between different maps) and removing objects from the map.

 The "interface" terminology for parts of the API like this is somewhat of a misnomer.
 Interfaces in OpenNefia's OOP layer act more like mixins, since they can add extra state to the implementer.
 For example, `IIEventEmitter` is an interface which adds the ability for a game object to trigger event callbacks for an event type, passing in the object emitting the event as the main argument to the registered callbacks.
 But unlike interfaces in the purest OO sense, interfaces in OpenNefia can also add some extra state to the objects that implement them.
-In the case of `IIEventEmitter`, it holds data on event callbacks registered on that object individually, separate from the event callbacks that have been registered globally and will affect all objects that emit an event.
+In the case of `IIEventEmitter`, it holds data on event callbacks registered on that object individually, separate from the event callbacks that have been registered globally and affect all objects that emit an event.

 ### `src/api/Event.lua`